whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 changes to the administrative data will be the catalyst for developing and improving these tools.

-We apologize for the unfortunate bumpiness ahead and if it's any consolation we'll be dealing it too and with any luck it will be short-lived and we can all get back to doing other things.
+We apologize for the unfortunate bumpiness ahead.
+If it's any consolation we'll be dealing it too and with any luck it will be short-lived and we can all get back to doing other things.